-All SPB type 1 shall meet and be certified for the requirements of FIPS 140-2 Level 3 in all areas except those subject to the following exceptions or additional notes (the Nr indicators refer to the table items by row):
+Type 1 SPBs certified to FIPS 140-2 shall meet the requirements of FIPS 140-2 Level 3 in all areas, subject to the following exceptions or additional notes:

-- Nr 1 Cryptographic Module Specification shall only be required to meet Security Level 2 requirements. - Nr 2 Logical data port separation requirements shall be supported by the use of Transport Layer Security (TLS) protection on well known port 1173 as defined in Section 9.4.5.2.3 General RRP Requirements. - Nr 6 The software operating environment of Secure Processing Blocks (SPBs) shall be
+- Area 1 Cryptographic Module Specification shall only be required to meet Security Level 2 requirements. - Area 2 Logical data port separation requirements shall be supported by the use of Transport Layer Security (TLS) protection on well-known port 1173 as defined in Section 9.4.5.2.3 General RRP Requirements. - Area 6 The software/firmware operating environment of Secure Processing Blocks (SPBs) shall be restricted to the Limited or Non-Modifiable Operational Environment. - Area 8 Secure Processing Blocks (SPBs) shall only be required to meet Security Level 2 business use A FCC class requirements. - Area 10 Design Assurance requirements may meet Security Level 2 requirements. - Area 1 and Area 11 Vendor-specified Security Policy specifications shall be in alignment with and fully support the requirements of this Digital Cinema specification, in addition to vendor-specific policies.